Pabadhi/SPAC-Studios/Codes/WebAppliaction/Backend/README.md

     spring.datasource.password= your_password
     ```

-5. **Run Spring Boot Application**: Start the Spring Boot application to create the necessary tables.
+5. **Run Spring Boot Application**: Run the Spring Boot application to create the necessary tables.

 6. **Populate Tables**: Once the application runs, execute the rest of the SQL script to insert values into the tables.